-Gretchen has lived on the Big Island since 1969.
-She has a Bachelor’s Degree in Art, and has been printmaking for about 20 years, speciﬁcally block printing for 15 of those years.
-Her block prints deal with Hawaii’s native species.
+Striking hues of red, yellow, and blue punctuate the bold and graphic block-prints of Gretchen Grove.
+Gretchen has lived on the Big Island since 1969 has a Bachelor’s Degree in Art, and has been printmaking for about 20 years.
+She is specifically drawn to the bold nature of block printing, highlighting native Hawaiian species.
 She says, “I love the graphic nature of the medium and think it lends itself well to plants and animals.
 But the actual execution of the print is a form of meditation for me, from design to carving to inking to painting.”

 Keep artwork out of direct sunlight and away from damp places.